Below is information on the NJ STARS program for Academic Year 2016/17.

 - Open to all TAG 4-year participating colleges and universities

-NJ STARS II is a continuation of NJ STARS that provides successful STARS graduates from New Jersey Community Colleges with funding to transfer to a New Jersey four-year public institution of higher education to earn a bachelor’s degree.
+NJ STARS II is a continuation of NJ STARS that provides successful STARS graduates from New Jersey Community Colleges with funding to transfer to a New Jersey four-year public or private institution of higher education that participates in the Tuition Aid Grant program to earn a bachelor’s degree.
 For more information on NJ STARS II, visit http://www.njstars.net/.
-To be eligible for STARS II, graduates must meet the following criteria:
+To be eligible for NJ STARS II, graduates must meet the following criteria:

 - Graduate from a county college with at least a 3.25 cumulative grade point average